Arístides Florentín: Early career

-The goalkeeper began late playing football at age 20, goalkeeping for Club 15 de Agosto in Caaguazú, temporarily leaving football for one year due to the few opportunities that he had, when he began harvesting cotton with his father.
+Florentín was born in Caaguazú, Paraguay.
+He began late playing football at age 20, goalkeeping for Club 15 de Agosto in Caaguazú, temporarily leaving football for one year due to the few opportunities that he had, when he began harvesting cotton with his father.

 Adult career

 When Florentìn returned to football, he played for Fernando de la Mora, Cerro Porteño PF, General Díaz, 12 de Octubre, Sportivo Luqueño, and in Bolivia for Nacional Potosí and Real Potosí.

 Fernando de la Mora

 2005 season

 In 2005, Florentín joined Fernando de la Mora for the Primera División Paraguaya season.
 About his debut in the Primera División, Florentín commented that he could not sleep the night before and that he could not eat breakfast because of the nerves.
 Florentín's debut was in a 2–1 defeat against Cerro Porteño.

 2006 season

 In 2006, he was teammates with Jailson, Maxi Biancucchi and Nestor Bareiro.

 Sportivo Luqueño

 2009 season

 In 2009, Florentín formed part of Sportivo Luqueno's squad for the Primera División season and joined the likes of Henry Lapczyk, Mario Villasanti and American Bryan Lopez in the club's goalkeeping team.